portablejim/VeinMinerModSupport/README.md

 Current support:
  * Dartcraft tools with grinding (and possibly smelting).
  * Tinkers Construct tools with auto-smelt
+ * Auto-repairs Dartcraft tools with liquid force after each block, so all force is used.

 Minecraft Versions supported
 ----------------------------